waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Strategy & Learnings

 ### A. Current Plan
-*   **Current Plan:** I have successfully used SURF to reach the northern part of Cianwood City and have re-entered the gym.
-My external trigger hypothesis was proven false.
-My new hypothesis is that the boulder puzzle is solvable from its initial state by correctly applying the multi-step STRENGTH mechanic I have documented.
-My immediate plan is to solve this puzzle manually, step-by-step, to reach Gym Leader Chuck.
+*   **Current Plan:** I have pushed the first boulder at (5, 7) and confirmed the STRENGTH mechanic.
+My next step is to continue solving this puzzle manually, boulder by boulder, to clear a path to the Gym Leader.

 ### B. Corrected Assumptions & Critical Lessons
 *   **HM02 (Fly) Hallucination:** I hallucinated receiving HM02 from Chuck's wife in Cianwood City.
 I have confirmed by checking my inventory that I DO NOT have HM02 (Fly).
 Its true location is unknown.